PowerDNS/pdns/docs/manpages/sdig.1.rst

     Show the NSEC3 flags in the response (they are hidden by default). tcp
-    Use TCP instead of UDP to send the query. xpf *XPFCODE* *XPFVERSION* *XPFPROTO* *XPFSRC* *XPFDST*
+    Use TCP instead of UDP to send the query. dot
+    use DoT instead of UDP to send a query.
+Implies tcp. insecure
+    when using DoT, do not validate the server certificate. subjectName *name*
+    when using DoT, verify the server certificate is issued for *name*. caStore *file*
+    when using Dot, read the trusted CA certificates from *file*.
+Default is to use the system provided CA store. tlsProvider *name*
+    when using DoT, use TLS provider *name*.
+Currently supported (if compiled in): `openssl` and `gnutls`.
+Default is `openssl` if available. xpf *XPFCODE* *XPFVERSION* *XPFPROTO* *XPFSRC* *XPFDST*
 	Send an *XPF* additional with these parameters.